IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 access your site will and can use you API key and if it is linked to any special privileges the user can exploit your application as he/she wishes.

-## Not prefering HTTP only cookies for sensitive data
+## Not preferring HTTP only cookies for sensitive data

 HTTP ONLY cookies are like the name itself, are only accessible via HTTP, that way evil scripts cannot read your users sensitive cookies and use them for their own interests.
+You can use them store session tokens or anything that would be a vulnerability to the user if an evil script reads it.

 <!---
 ## Preferably do business logic on the backend